abhiram-s2002/racer/PRIVACY_POLICY.md

 - **Phone**: +91 7306 51 9350
 - **Address**: Kozhikode, Kerala, India

 We will respond to your request within 30 days (GDPR) or 45 days (CCPA).
+We may require verification of your identity before processing your request.

 ## 8. Data Retention